Motherboard ID Reading and Viewing

 |---|---|---|

-- Normal Situation: The terminal will display an ID similar to the example below (the image below is for illustration only).
+- Normal Case: The terminal will display an ID similar to the following (image below is just an example)

 Loading...